Starlink for Digital Nomads 2026: Setup & Cost Guide

 Latin America or Europe nomads: Regional Roam ($50/month).
 If you stay within a single continent, this is dramatically cheaper.
 A Europe-based nomad hopping between Portugal, Spain, and France saves $115/month over Global Roam.

-The pause strategy: No matter which plan you choose, pause your service when you do not need it.
+The pause strategy: No matter which plan you choose, pause your service when you don’t need it.
 Traveling to a city with great WiFi for a month?
 Pause Starlink, save $50-165.
 Resume it when you head off-grid.
 This flexibility is one of Starlink’s biggest advantages for nomads — no contracts, no penalties.

 Powering Starlink on the Go